amatarinl/MusicCollab_Network/README.md

 2. Download recordings and artist credits.
 3. Build the full collaboration graph with band members and collaborators.
 4. Filter and analyze the graph (weak ties, degree distribution, connectivity).
+5. Static and Interactive Visualization
-5.1.
-Generate a static graph (results/static_network.png).
+   1. Generate a static graph (results/static_network.png).
-5.2 → Generate an interactive HTML (results/network.html).
+   2. Generate an interactive HTML (results/network.html).

 Explore results:
 - Open results/static_network.png for the static view.